 - overnight camps are not exempt.
 If you are working or volunteering with children including an overnight stay, you will need to register

 - if you are a Police Officer (for example) volunteering on the committee of your local sporting team, you are only exempt in your professional role.
 You must still apply for registration in your sporting team role

 - the 7 days or less exemption is based on days not hours.
-Per day includes one event in a day – i.e., one hour of parent help at a school or one hour working as a soccer coach for a club/association
+Per day includes one event in a day.
+That is, one hour of parent help at a school or one hour working as a soccer coach for a club/association counts as a day

-- if you are a Teacher from interstate then you must hold registration in Tasmania before you can be registered under the Teachers Registration Act 2000.
+- if you are a Teacher from interstate then you must be registered to work with vulnerable people in Tasmania before you can be registered under the Teachers Registration Act 2000.